-A small dog with a larger-than-life personality, the Cockapoo is famous for its stunning looks, hilarious attitude and kind, big heart!
+A small dog with a larger-than-life personality, the Cockapoo is famous for its stunning looks, hilarious attitude and kind heart!

-One of the first non-‘pure’ dog breeds, also known as a designer breed, the Cockapoo is a Cocker Spaniel and Poodle mix who has quickly grown in popularity as a result of their friendly persona and adorable looks!
+One of the first non-pure dog breeds, also known as a designer breed, the Cockapoo is a Cocker Spaniel and Poodle mix which has quickly grown in popularity because of their friendly persona and adorable looks!

 A dog of many names, the Cockapoo also goes by a range of other nicknames including Cockadoodle, Cockerpoo and Cockapoodle.
 This crossbreed combines the best of its two parent breeds, having everything from adorable looks to a great and easygoing temperament!